Welcome to The Resources Hub!

 We would like to thank the following organisations for supporting The Resources Hub.
 We are incredibly grateful for your time, generosity and support.

-If you’d like to discuss funding, collaboration or pro-bono opportunities on the Resources Hub, email Beacon’s Fundraising Officer, Faith at faith@rarebeacon.org – she’d be happy to hear from you, as we’re always looking for partners to support the growth of our patient group training programme and The Hub!
+If you’d like to discuss funding, collaboration or pro-bono opportunities on the Resources Hub, email Beacon’s Projects Team at projects@rarebeacon.org – we’d be happy to hear from you, as we’re always looking for partners to support the growth of our patient group training programme and The Hub!

 The Resources Hub is funded as part of Beacon’s Empowerment Programme.